-The cost of living in Cyprus has directly and indirectly been affected by the country’s banking crisis, the measures imposed by the European Union in exchange for a bail-out loan and, at least partially as a result, the country’s shrinking economy.
-The so-called “haircut” levied on deposits exceeding 100,000 EUR in March 2013 affected the savings of consumers and employers, leading to salary cuts and retrenchments, and resulting in unemployment reaching around 17 percent in 2013.
+The cost of living in Cyprus has been heavily affected by the country’s banking crisis, the measures imposed by the European Union in exchange for a bail-out loan and the country’s shrinking economy.

-For decades, British pensioners in Cyprus have moved to the island for its relatively low cost of living and favourable tax conditions which, until recently, allowed their pensions to go further than they could in the UK.
-Unfortunately, as a result of the banking crisis, many who kept their savings in Cyprus have lost significant amounts.
-This adds to the financial problems people have generally been experiencing as a result of the country’s economic context, and means that many expats in Cyprus have had their purchasing power reduced.
+For decades, British pensioners have moved to Cyprus for its relatively low cost of living and favourable tax conditions, which, until recently, allowed their pensions to go further than they could in the UK.
+Unfortunately, many who kept their savings in Cyprus have lost significant amounts in the wake of the banking crisis.
+This adds to the financial problems of residents and many expats in Cyprus have less purchasing power.

-While prices in Cyprus may be low for expats from stronger economies, the cost of living is high in relation to the average Cypriot’s income, which is only around 1,300 EUR (in contrast to the average salary in Berlin, which is over 2,000 EUR).
-At the same time, however, many expats who have the means do still choose to move to Cyprus, but are more likely to deposit their savings in their home countries.
+While prices in Cyprus may be low for expats from strong economies, the cost of living is high in relation to the average Cypriot’s income, which is only around 1,300 EUR (in contrast to the average salary in Berlin, which is over 2,000 EUR).
+Many expats moving to Cyprus have savings deposited in their home countries.

 There are still compelling reasons to move to Cyprus, aside from the weather.
 The costs of accommodation, communications, education and healthcare are all fairly low and, for the most part, of good quality.
-On the other hand, the prices of consumables such as groceries and magazines are fairly high, while clothes are usually subject to import taxes, driving up the cost of clothing.
+On the other hand, the prices of consumables such as groceries and magazines are fairly high, while clothes are usually subject to import taxes that driving up their prices.

-The south of Cyprus tends to be more expensive than the Turkish-occupied northern part of the country, especially in terms of rent.
-Most expats prefer to live in the south even though the north is cheaper – its economy is about a fifth of the size of southern Cyprus, which generally has better job prospects and higher salaries.
+Southern Cyprus tends to be more expensive than the Turkish-occupied northern part of the country, especially in terms of rent, but its economy is around five times the size.
+Most expats prefer living in the south because it generally has better job prospects and higher salaries.

 Cost of food in Cyprus